fastly/compute-starter-kit-javascript-fanout/README.md

 Learn about Fastly Compute with Fanout using a basic starter that sends connections through the Fanout GRIP proxy to a backend.

-**For more details about this and other starter kits for Fastly Compute, see the [Fastly Developer Hub](https://www.fastly.com/documentation/solutions/starters/)**.
+**For more details about this and other starter kits for Fastly Compute, see the [Fastly Documentation Hub](https://www.fastly.com/documentation/solutions/starters/)**.

 ## Setup